JohnENoonan/reSizem/README.md

 This is a simple script I created to simplify the annoying task of having to resize or convert images.
 This script utilizes argparse and PIL to parse the command-line arguments and resize the image respectively.

 ## To Do
+* More extensive testing
-I still haven't done extensive testing and have not fully implemented resizing to decrease file size.
+* Fully implement resizing to decrease file size
+* Improve error handeling and input suggestions